mikalai-hryb/notes/aws.md

 workloads, low cost
 * sc1 - cold HDD, for lees frequently accessed workloads, lowest cost

+##### Multi-attach
+Multi-attach - attach the same EBS volume to multiple EC2 instances in the same AZ

+* same AZ
+* each instance has full read/write permissions to the volume
+* up to 16 EC2 instances at a time
+* for cluster-aware file systems

+##### EBS Encryption
+* Data at rest is encrypted
+* all the data in flight moving between instance and volume is encrypted
+* all snapshot are encrypted
+* all volumes created from snapshot are encrypted

+Encryption has a minimal impact on latency
+EBS Encryption leverages keys from KMS (AES-256)

+To encrypt un encrypted EBS volume
+1) create snapshot
+2) using copy encrypt the snapshot
+3) create new ebs volume from the snapshot
+4) attach the new volume

 #### Instance Store
 <u>EC2 instance Store</u> - high-performance hardware disk, temporary
 block-level storage for your instance